mauriceoc/flac2alac/README.md

 # flac2alac

-Script to convert FLACs in the current directory to ALAC
+A pretty simple script to convert FLACs in the current directory to ALAC.

+It logs everything to flac2alac.log.

+Test before you use it, just in case...